On this site:

 Some of the books John recommends for improving your writing:

-Techniques for Technical Communicators, edited by Barnum and Carliner, is the old but comprehensive textbook John used in his college classes.
+Techniques for Technical Communicators, edited by Barnum and Carliner, is the very old but comprehensive textbook from John's tech-writing days.